 See if you can get it to bounce back and forth between the marbles.

 There are so many fun Easter egg fillers that are not candy, the options are limitless!
-You can also use these to make a candy-free Easter basket.
+You could also use these items to make a candy-free Easter basket.